Monday to Friday: 9:00 AM - 6:30 PM

 When it comes to property disputes that arise out of a divorce case, different rules may apply.
 If the parties have, by the time of the property dispute, different domiciles (i.e. they’re permanently resident in areas covered by different courts), then the property dispute may be dealt with in the court where either of the parties is domiciled but, generally, the court that first took charge of the case will have priority and deal with the whole of the case.

 The Process in Agreed Divorce

-If the Parties are applying for a divorce on the “no fault” basis, and they’ve been married for at least one year, the process can be very quick.
+Our Turkish family lawyers and divorce attorneys will represent you in agreed divorce cases.
+If the parties are applying for a divorce on a “no-fault” basis, and they’ve been married for at least one year, the process can be very quick.
 There will usually be a written agreement between the parties consenting to the divorce and setting out what should happen to the couple’s assets and their children.

 The Process in Contested Divorce

 Contested divorces are also dealt with by the family courts in Turkey.
 The Court that has jurisdiction is determined by the rules set out above.

 During the course of the divorce hearing, the Court will decide whether the alleged grounds for the divorce exist and justify the divorce in legal terms and it will also decide what shall happen to the couple’s assets and children.